This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 I adore making art from maps and atlases.
 DIY art journals made from maps are so pretty and bring with them a sense of adventure.

-If you have a nicely bound atlas you can use it almost as is.
-You will will still want to prep the pages to accept paints and other art supplies.
+If you have a nicely bound atlas you can use it as is.
+You will still want to prep the pages to accept paints and other art supplies, though.
 I’ll discuss that in a moment.
 You can also read my tutorial on making an art journal from an old book.
-It is basically the same as for an atlas that is well bound.
+It is basically the same as for an atlas that is a hardcover book.

 Step 1.)
 Gathering your pages

 The first thing I did was rip out my pages.
 Next.
 I trimmed them with a slide cutter to get rid of the perforated edge.
 There is no rule on how many pages an art journal has to have.
-Perhaps you want to have theme and only need a small amount of pages.
+Perhaps you just want a few pages.
 That’s completely fine.
 Having less pages can make it easier to fill.

 Step 2.)
 Prepping you pages